New Machine Learning Applications: AI Trends Driving 2024 and Beyond

 Gene Sequencing and Analysis

 Machine learning algorithms can analyze complex genomic data to identify patterns and predict disease risk.
 IBM Watson Health (though now under new ownership after being acquired by Francisco Partners) previously explored this area.
 While Watson Health didn’t achieve its initially hyped potential, the underlying technology of machine learning remains potent.
-Tools now leverage cloud computing and more focused algorithms to achieve better results.
+Tools now cloud computing and more focused algorithms to achieve better results.
 Specifically, convolutional neural networks (CNNs), typically used for image recognition, are being adapted to analyze DNA sequences, treating them as 1D “images” of genetic information.

 Use Case: Identifying patients at high risk for developing specific cancers based on their genetic profile.
 This allows for earlier screenings and preventative measures.